orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

 If you want to be an Orange proxy provider, you need to follow these steps:
 1. Register the provider in Orange system.
    ![](./images/beProvider1.png)
-2. Fill the provider information in Orange system.
+2. Fill in the provider information in Orange system.
    ![](./images/beProvider2.png)
-   **Note**: the "Signing Address" is used to sign the response message and decrypt the response message as module provider.
+   **Note**: the "Signing Address" is used to sign the response message and decrypt the response message as a module provider.

-3. The register information will be reviewed by Orange system, and if approved, the provider will be activated.
+3. The register information will be reviewed by Orange system.
+If approved, the provider will be activated.

 ### 3.1 Orange proxy wrapper
 1. Get Orange proxy wrapper project from [Github](https://github.com/orange-protocol/orange-provider-wrapper)